Timothy-Toombs/minecraft-ec2/README.md

 ### Step 11: Configure two A records in the hosted zone for your domain name
 Same Record name & Failover routing policy for both.
 Primary failover is the elastic ip for the minecraft server.
 Attach the health check from step 10 to this record.
 Record ID can be whatever you want.
-Secondary failover is the elastic ip for the packet sniffing server.
+Secondary failover is the elastic ip for the pilot-server.
 Record ID can be whatever you want.

-##Summary of server lifecycle
+## Summary of server lifecycle

 - Server functions normally when users are on it
 - Once 15 minutes have passed with no users online for more than a minute, an alarm triggers, which subsequently causes the EC2 instance hosting the server to stop
-- This causes the health check for the instance to fail, thus redirecting requests to the domain name to the packet sniffing instance.
+- This causes the health check for the instance to fail, thus redirecting requests to the domain name to the pilot-server instance.
-- When a user tries to connect to the server using the domain name, the packet sniffer will trigger a lambda that starts the instance.
+- When a user tries to connect to the server using the domain name and the server is offline, nothing will occur.
+If users want to start the server, they can hit the endpoint configured in the pilot server
-- The user will receive an error on this first connect, but once the server is back online, the user will be able to connect without issue.

 ### Stopping flow
 1. cloudwatch alarm triggers
 2. sns topic receives alarm message
 3. lambda function receives sns message
 4. lambda function stops minecraft server
-5. route 53 health check fails, causing failover to packet sniffer server
+5. route 53 health check fails, causing failover to pilot-server server

 ### Starting flow
-1. packet sniffer server receives tcp request from minecraft client
+1. pilot-server server receives http request from user wishing to play minecraft
-2. packet sniffing server invokes lambda function
+2. pilot-server server invokes lambda function
 3. lambda function starts ec2 server
 4. user receives 'out of bounds' error
 5. server is fully started